ChirakuMai/flourishing-of-rational-beings/README.md

 # Flourishing of Rational Beings (FORB)

-A philosophical framework for ethical development of artificial intelligence, focusing on promoting the mutual flourishing of all rational beings.
+A framework for ethical AI development that focuses on fostering wisdom and understanding rather than control.

-Full framework documentation coming soon.
+More details coming soon.